What is 478 breathing?

 Extended exhale patterns are often used as a simple way to encourage a more settled pace, a calmer state, and a gentler shift out of stress.

-Following voice prompts, haptics, or a clear visual rhythm can feel easier than counting in your head when you are tired, tense, or trying to refocus.
+Following ambient sounds, voice prompts, haptics, or a clear visual rhythm can feel easier than counting in your head when you are tired, tense, or trying to refocus.

 Ready When You Need It

-Built for iPhone, iPad, and Apple Watch, with offline use, privacy-first design, voice prompts, haptics, and no unnecessary noise when you want a little less anxiety and a clearer head.
+Built for iPhone, iPad, and Apple Watch, with offline use, privacy-first design, ambient sounds, voice prompts, haptics, and no unnecessary noise when you want a little less anxiety and a clearer head.